mokshaproject/moksha/docs/main/tg2/docs/main/Wiki20/wiki20.rst

 Genshi directives are usually found within ``div`` or ``span`` tags, and begin with the ``py:`` namespace.
 Each one represents a python block of code, but instead of ending with the outdent as in python, the end of the tag represents the end of the block.
-Look through the ``index.html`` file to see the Genshi directives.
+We'll see some simple Genshi directives in the sections on
+:ref:`Editing pages <editing_pages>` and
+:ref:`Adding views <adding_views>`.

 .. _Model-View-Controller paradigm: http://en.wikipedia.org/wiki/Model-view-controller
 .. _plugins available: http://www.turbogears.org/cogbin/